Dr Melissa Cadet – Celebrity Dancer

 Cesar Lagleva – Celebrity Dancer

 Cesar has been a long-time Marin County resident where he spent his formative years in a working-class community in San Rafael called the Canal neighborhood after he and his family immigrated from the Philippines at age 10.
 Cesar serves multiple roles throughout the community as an activist, advocate, community organizer and public servant.
 Cesar Lagleva is a long-term equity champion in Marin County.
 He is the Ethnic Services and Training Manager for the Marin County Department of Health and Human Services (DHHS) and coordinates the outreach activities of the DHHS Behavioral Health and Recovery Services Division.
 A strong advocate of peer behavioral health specialists, Mr. Lagleva, a clinical social worker, creates career pathways for those with lived experience.
-He is also an adjunct professor at Dominican University and serves on the Board of Directors of the Canal Alliance.
+He is also an adjunct professor at Dominican University and serves as the Board President of the Multicultural Center of Marin.
 Additionally, he is a partner, father and grandfather in his home life.

 Jessica Jackson – Celebrity Dancer